saurabh1088/notes/iOS/Auth/oAuth2PointO.md

 - Once authentication is successfull, authorization server will redirect to the redirect URL configured which takes flow back to app
 - Control comes back to app and call to authorisation server completes with authorisation code OR access token as per grant type used.

+5. Access Token
+Once access token is received, all subsequent API calls, which are access controlled, need to have access token passed in the request header.
+Access token hence need to be stored securely on the app.
+Usuallly keychain is used for storing access token.

+6. Refresh Token
+Access tokens have an expiry.
+When Authorisation server returns access token to client, then it also includes a refresh token.
+Access tokens are short lived, refresh tokens have a longer expiry.
+Use of refresh token is to get a new access token from authorisation server once access token expires or becomes invalid.
+So the app needs to implement logic, where access token is expired or invalid, then it needs to call authorisation server endpoint to get new access token by providing the refresh token.

 ## Libraries in iOS for oAuth2.0 Flow